fastrgv/Asud/README.md

 -----------------------------------------------------------------------------------------------------

 ### Key-Cell-View
+This is the sledge hammer.
-If you have reduced the candidates as much as possible with other methods, but still need help, you can select any cell with the mouse, then use the k-key.
+If you have reduced the candidates as much as possible with other methods, but still need help then use the k-key.
 This, last-resort **Key-Cell** test searches the ramifications of selecting each digit in each cell, which might lead to a logical contradiction.
 If so, the digit is shown in Cyan, indicating it should be removed.
 A contradiction eventually appears in the form of a cell that would become empty, outlined in blue.